MicrosoftDocs/azure-devops-docs/docs/notifications/about-notifications.md

 :::moniker range=">= azure-devops-2020"

 > [!NOTE]
 > You can also create a custom notification subscription for pull requests that are created or updated in a **draft state**.
+For more information, see [Custom notification subscription for draft pull requests](/azure/devops/release-notes/2020/repos/sprint-165-update#custom-notification-subscription-for-draft-pull-requests).

 :::moniker-end